Nilesh002/AMBA-APB-Protocol-Design/README.md

 - **WRITE**: Writes received data to memory.

 ## Simulation & Testing
-To simulate the design, use a Verilog simulator such as **ModelSim, VCS, or Icarus Verilog**.
+To simulate the design, use a Verilog simulator such as **ModelSim or Icarus Verilog**.